lewhunt/react-tv-player/README.md

 </p>

 <p align='center'>
   A React video player component for TV devices, with customisable buttons and spatial navigation for arrow-key focus.
-  <br/>It can play a variety of URLs including file paths, YouTube, SoundCloud, HLS and Dash streams.
+It can play a variety of URLs including file paths, YouTube, SoundCloud, HLS and Dash streams.
 </p>
 <br/>